 The Organization leases its office space from the United Way of the Big Bend.
-The agreement is from year to year.
-Rent expense totaled \$11,330 and \$11,330 for the years ended June 30, 2022 and 2021, respectively.
+The agreement is from year to year, so the Organization has elected to recognize the expense associated with lease payments on a straight-line basis.
+Rent expense totaled \$11,330 for the years ended June 30, 2023 and 2022.